Lou Dobbs: Birtherism

-Dobbs promoted the theory that Barack Obama was not born in the United States.
-His willingness to raise the "birther" issue repeatedly, even though CNN itself considered it a "discredited rumor", led The Washington Posts TV critic to remark that this "explains their upcoming documentary: 'The World: Flat.
-We Report – You Decide.'"
-The issue had come up in 2008 during the Presidential campaign, and had largely disappeared from the media spotlight until Dobbs picked up the issue again.
-His statements in support of these conspiracy theories were dubbed "racist" and "defamatory" by the Southern Poverty Law Center.
-The controversy led to Media Matters airing ads critical of Dobbs and of CNN, and to Jon Stewart mocking Dobbs on the satirical Comedy Central television series The Daily Show.
-The Associated Press said that Dobbs had "become a publicity nightmare for CNN, embarrassed his boss and hosted a show that seemed to contradict the network's 'no bias' brand."
+In 2009, Dobbs promoted the false claim that Barack Obama was not born in the United States.
+His repeated promotion of discredited "birther" conspiracies even though CNN itself considered it a "discredited rumor", revived a topic that had largely disappeared from the media spotlight after the 2008 presidential campaign.
+The Southern Poverty Law Center denounced Dobbs' on-air statements as "racist" and "defamatory" and Media Matters ran ads critical of Dobbs and of CNN/ Jon Stewart mocked Dobbs on the satirical Comedy Central television series The Daily Show.
+The Associated Press said that Dobbs had "become a publicity nightmare for CNN, embarrassed his boss and hosted a show that seemed to contradict the network's 'no bias' brand".

 Environment

-Dobbs rejects the scientific consensus on climate change.
-Dobbs has misleadingly asserted that "scientists" warned of global cooling in the 1970s, though that was a distinctly minority view.
-He said of the Obama administration's EPA that it was being run as if it were "part of the apparat of the Soviet Union."
+Dobbs claimed that the scientific consensus on climate change was a hoax.
+Dobbs had asserted that scientists warned of global cooling in the 1970s, though that was a distinctly minority view.
+He likened Obama administration's EPA to the Soviet bureaucracy.

 Immigration

-Dobbs holds anti-immigration views.
-Dobbs has been strongly opposed to both illegal immigration and foreign worker programs as the H-1B visa program and guest-worker programs.
+Dobbs supported limiting mass immigration.
+Dobbs was strongly opposed to both illegal immigration and foreign worker programs as the H-1B visa program and guest-worker programs.
 In a 2006 article, Dobbs expressed frustration at failed legislation to build a southern "border fence to stop the flow of illegal aliens and drugs across our borders."
 He argued that the "true victims of corporate America's lust for cheap labor" were "American working men and women, taxpayers all."
 During efforts to implement comprehensive immigration reform during the Bush administration in 2007, Dobbs devoted more than a quarter of all of his airtime during a three-month period to the subject of immigration, and covered it negatively.

-Dobbs's show has made factually incorrect claims, such as the one that illegal immigrants were responsible for bringing 7,000 new cases of leprosy to the United States in a three-year period, where the actual timeframe was over the last thirty years.
-In addressing the leprosy issue, Dobbs in May 2007 compared his critics from the left and right political spectrums to "commies" and "fascists."
-Dobbs has also falsely claimed that "illegal aliens" were a third of the federal prison population in the United States.
+Dobbs's show made factually incorrect claims, such as the one that illegal immigrants were responsible for bringing 7,000 new cases of leprosy to the United States in a three-year period, where the actual timeframe was over the last thirty years.
+In addressing the leprosy issue, Dobbs in May 2007 compared his critics on the left and right to "commies" and "fascists, respectively."
+Dobbs also falsely claimed that "illegal aliens" were a third of the federal prison population in the United States.

-Dobbs has criticized local officials for their approach to border security.
+Dobbs criticized local officials for their approach to border security.
 In October 2007 he labeled then-New York Governor Eliot Spitzer an "idiot" for advocating the issuance of driver's licenses to illegal immigrants.
 Hillary Clinton labeled Dobbs's illegal immigration segments as having "all that hot air."